bablokb/cp-shell/README.md

 Cpshell is slow, since it uses the raw REPL to communicate with the device.
-Since the repl-buffer is not large, code and data needs to be transferred in chunks with intermittend waits from the host to the device.
+Since the repl-buffer is not large, code and data needs to be transferred in chunks with intermittent waits from the host to the device.
 The default settings are conservative (chunk-size is 64 byte, wait is 0.5s).
 Some devices allow much larger chunk-sizes.
 Use the cpshell options `--chunk-size` and `--chunk-wait` to change the